joserobleda/joserobleda.github.io/_posts/2015-06-02-whats-your-development-workflow.md

 ### 5. Go through the details

-Now that you have pieces clearly described, then make sure you can the complete the flow from the beginning to the end of the process without magic.
+Now that you have pieces clearly described, then make sure you can complete the flow from the beginning to the end of the process without magic.
 Magic appears when you have a variable that comes from nowhere, when looks like you are able to store data in your database without a web controller, when you get a user input data without a proper view for the user enter that data, etc...

-I only know one way to avoid this: write a detailed to-list before you code.
+I only know one way to avoid this: write a detailed to-do list before you code.
 Be as precise and rigorous as possible on doing this.

 Optionally, depending on your confident with the project and codebase, you can send it to review.
 If another member of the team can understand and validate your to-do list, you've done the most important part of the job.